OHDSI/TheBookOfOhdsi/index.md

 ## How the Book Is Developed {-}

 The book is written in [RMarkdown](https://rmarkdown.rstudio.com) using the [bookdown](https://bookdown.org) package.
-The online version is automatically rebuilt from the source repository at [https://github.com/OHDSI/TheBookOfOhdsi](https://github.com/OHDSI/TheBookOfOhdsi) through the continuous intergration system ["travis"](http://travis-ci.org/).
-At regular intervals a snapshot is taken of the state of the book and marked as an "edition".
-These editions will be available as physical copies from Amazon .
+The online version is automatically rebuilt from the source repository at [https://github.com/OHDSI/TheBookOfOhdsi](https://github.com/OHDSI/TheBookOfOhdsi) through the continuous integration system ["travis"](http://travis-ci.org/).
+At regular intervals a snapshot is taken of the state of the book and marked as an "edition."
+These editions will be available as physical copies from Amazon.